Characteristic X-ray: Notation

 The different electron states which exist in an atom are usually described by atomic orbital notation, as is used in chemistry and general physics.
 However, X-ray science has special terminology to describe the transition of electrons from upper to lower energy levels: traditional Siegbahn notation, or alternatively, simplified X-ray notation.

-In Siegbahn notation, when an electron falls from the L shell to the K shell, the X-ray emitted is called a K-alpha X-ray.
-Similarly, when an electron falls from the M shell to the K shell, the X-ray emitted is called a K-beta X-ray.
+In Siegbahn notation, when an electron falls from the L shell to the K shell, the X-ray radiation emitted is called a K-alpha (Kα) emission.
+Similarly, when an electron falls from the M shell to the K shell, the X-ray radiation emitted is called a K-beta (Kβ) emission.

 Prominent transitions

 K-alpha

 K-alpha emission lines result when an electron transitions to a vacancy in the innermost "K" shell (principal quantum number n = 1) from a p orbital of the second, "L" shell (n = 2), leaving a vacancy there.

 By posing that initially in the K shell there is a single vacancy (and, hence, a single electron is already there), as well as that the L shell is not entirely empty in the final state of the transition, this definition limits the minimal number of electrons in the atom to three, i.e., to lithium (or a lithium-like ion).
 In the case of two- or one-electron atoms, one talks instead about He-alpha and Lyman-alpha, respectively.
 In a more formal definition, the L shell is initially fully occupied.
-In this case, the lighter species with K-alpha is neon (see NIST X-Ray Transition Energies Database).
+In this case, the lighter species with K-alpha is neon.
 This choice also places K-alpha firmly in the X-ray energy range.

-Similarly to Lyman-alpha, the K-alpha emission is composed of two spectral lines, K-alpha1 and K-alpha2.
+Similarly to Lyman-alpha, the K-alpha emission is composed of two spectral lines, K-alpha1 (Kα1) and K-alpha2 (Kα2).
 The K-alpha1 emission is slightly higher in energy (and, thus, has a lower wavelength) than the K-alpha2 emission.
 For all elements, the ratio of the intensities of K-alpha1 and K-alpha2 is very close to 2:1.

 An example of K-alpha lines is Fe K-alpha emitted as iron atoms are spiraling into a black hole at the center of a galaxy.
 The K-alpha line in copper is frequently used as the primary source of X-ray radiation in lab-based X-ray diffraction spectrometry (XRD) instruments.